palmuuuu/cs338/eve.md

 - **g** = 7
 - **p** = 97
-- Alice sent Bob: 53
+- Alice picked a secret number, x: 53
-- Bob sent Alice: 82
+- Bob picked a secret number, y: 82

 ### Task: Compute the Shared Secret (K)

 In the Diffie-Hellman key exchange, both Alice and Bob each choose a secret number that they do not share with one another.
 They use these secret numbers along with the public values \( g \) and \( p \) to compute and exchange numbers.
-In this case, Alice sent Bob the number 53, and Bob sent Alice the number 82.
+In this case, Alice secret number is 53, and Bob secreat number is 82.

 Let Alice's secret number be \( x \), and Bob's secret number be \( y \).
 The numbers exchanged between Alice and Bob are computed as follows:

-#### Alice's Secret Number:
+#### Alice sent to Bob:

 Alice sends Bob a value computed as: